You're not alone

 STEP 2 – Folder management

-Each person’s file system is unique to them and their needs, but if you start to have more than 7-10 folders, you’ll find that it’s more difficult to decide where to file an email that has been acted on and needs to move out of your inbox.
+Most email users have a file system that is unique to them and their needs.
+You create a separate folder for incoming emails to simplify your to-do list and avoid a messy inbox, but if you start to have more than 7-10 folders, you will realize that it is harder to decide where to file an email that has been acted on and needs to move out of your inbox.

 Also, by limiting the number of folders you have, it will be easier to find specific emails when you need to.